fhiso/legacy-format/data-model.md

 The following is a list of known structure types, organized by tag name.
 Note that a single tag name may be used by several types in different contexts.

-{.note ...} The GEDCOM specification was authored by the Church of Jesus Christ of Latter-Day Saints and contains several types specific to that church, such as
+{.note ...} The GEDCOM specification was authored by the Church of Jesus Christ of Latter-Day Saints and contains several types specific to that church, including

--   BAPL (a `[BAPM]` performed by the Church of Jesus Christ of Latter-Day Saints, possibly posthumously by proxy)
--   AFN (like a `[RFN]` specific to one particular database owned by the Church of Jesus Christ of Latter-Day Saints)
--   a set of structures to define various aspects of LDS temple rites
--   etc.
+-   AFN and FAMF, which are specific to former FamilySearch products
+-   BAPL and CONL, which are LDS-specific versions of `[BAPM]` and `[CONF]`
+-   ENDL, SLGC, SLGS, TEMP, and ORDI, which are specific to LDS temples

-The LDS-specific types have been omitted from this specification and are thus defined by this specification to be [Extension Types](#Extensions).
+These LDS-specific types have been omitted from this specification and are thus defined by this specification to be [Extension Types](#Extensions).
 {/}